prohv/correct-spell/README.md

 - **Undo support** (Ctrl+Z for last auto-correction)
 - **Seamless user experience** (no cursor jump, silent corrections)
 - Supports most websites, including chat, forms, and search bars
+- **No React or TypeScript dependencies** - lightweight and efficient
+- **Plain HTML, CSS, JavaScript** implementation

 ## 🔧 Tech Stack

+- Plain JavaScript (no React, no TypeScript)
-- TypeScript, nspell, Hunspell, Webpack, Manifest V3
+- nspell, Hunspell, Manifest V3
+- No build tools required (no Vite, Webpack, etc.)

 ## 📝 How To Install

-1. Clone/download this repo and run `npm run build`
+1. Clone/download this repo
+2. Run `npm install` to install dependencies
-2. Go to `chrome://extensions/` in your browser
+3. Go to `chrome://extensions/` in your browser
-3. Enable "Developer mode" (top right)
+4. Enable "Developer mode" (top right)
-4. Click "Load unpacked" and select the `dist` folder
+5. Click "Load unpacked" and select this directory

 ## 💡 Usage